irvene2000/Geofence/README.md

 ## Getting Started

 After cloning the project.
-You should be able to run on any device.
+Open the Geofence.xcworkspace file and you should be able to build and run.
+Tested on Xcode 11.

 ### Prerequisites